How to Make a Fresh Magnolia Wreath

 The Occasion

-We were having an outdoor shower for our grandson and fiancee this past weekend and I needed a fresh Magnolia wreath for the back porch.
+We were having an outdoor shower for our grandson and fiancee and I needed a fresh Magnolia wreath for the back porch.
 Time was kind of short and I was really busy, so I didn’t film the tutorial for this wreath.

 grandson aj, me, and fiancee taalor